romanzi-andrea/PMDC_motor_control/README.md

 # PMDC_motor_control
-I did also a controller for an permanent magnet dc motor
+I did also a control scheme for an permanent magnet dc motor